 The most common pituitary hormones that are negatively impacted by TBI are growth hormone (GH) and follicle-stimulating hormone + luteinizing hormone (FSH/LH).

-- Growth hormone (GH), helps adults maintain healthy muscle tissue, body composition and well-being.
-Normal levels of growth hormone (GH) also helps adults maintains bone density and has numerous anti-aging affects.
+- Growth hormone (GH), helps adults maintain healthy muscle tissue, body composition, and well-being.
+Normal levels of growth hormone (GH) has numerous anti-aging effects and also helps adults maintain bone density.

 - Follicle-Stimulating Hormone (FSH) controls the production of sperm.
 FSH levels typically do not change much in men.